-The Coast Guard proposes to establish a safety zone around a petroleum and gas production facility in Mississippi Canyon 243 of the Outer Continental Shelf in the Gulf of Mexico while the facility is being constructed and after the construction is completed.
-The construction site and facility need to be protected from vessels operating outside the normal shipping channels and fairways, and placing a safety zone around the construction site and facility would significantly reduce the threat of allisions, oil spills and releases of natural gas.
-The proposed regulation would prohibit all vessels from entering or remaining in the specified area around the construction site and facility except for the following: an attending vessel; a vessel under 100 feet in length overall not engaged in towing; or a vessel authorized by the Eighth Coast Guard District Commander.
+The Coast Guard is establishing a safety zone around a petroleum and gas production facility in Mississippi Canyon 243 of the Outer Continental Shelf in the Gulf of Mexico while the facility is being constructed and after the construction is completed.
+The construction site and facility need to be protected from vessels operating outside the normal shipping channels and fairways, and placing a safety zone around the construction site and facility will significantly reduce the threat of allisions, oil spills and releases of natural gas.
+The regulation prohibits all vessels from entering or remaining in the specified area around the construction site and facility except for the following: an attending vessel; a vessel under 100 feet in length overall not engaged in towing; or a vessel authorized by the Eighth Coast Guard District Commander.

 FOR FURTHER INFORMATION CONTACT:

-Lieutenant (LT) Karrie Trebbe, Project Manager for Eighth Coast Guard District Commander, Hale Boggs Federal Bldg., 501 Magazine Street, New Orleans, LA 70130, telephone (504) 589-6271.End Further Info End Preamble Start Supplemental Information
+Lieutenant (LT) Kevin Lynn, Project Manager for Eighth Coast Guard District Commander, Hale Boggs Federal Bldg., 501 Magazine Street, New Orleans, LA 70130, telephone (504) 589-6271.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-The Coast Guard has reviewed TotalFinaElf's concerns and agrees that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident during and following the construction of Matterhorn TLP warrants the establishment of this safety zone.
-The proposed regulation would significantly reduce the threat of allisions, oil spills and natural gas releases, and increase the safety of life, property, and the environment in the Gulf of Mexico.
+The Coast Guard reviewed TotalFinaElf's concerns and agreed that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident during and following the construction of Matterhorn TLP warrants the establishment of this safety zone.
+This regulation significantly reduces the threat of allisions, oil spills and natural gas releases, and increases the safety of life, property, and the environment in the Gulf of Mexico.
 This regulation is issued pursuant to 14 U.S.C.
 85 and 43 U.S.C.
 1333 as set out in the authority citation for 33 CFR part 147.

 The impacts on routine navigation are expected to be minimal because the safety zone will not overlap any of the safety fairways within the Gulf of Mexico.